 The interpretation of the theme depicted, and all activities as presented, is focused, accurate and supported by the historical record and current scholarship and research data.

 All members preserve, display or interpret their selected theme or activity in a manner that is readily understandable, accurate, and documented.
 The presentation should be uniform in quality across all members.

 All public-focused performances are authentic, of high quality, and conducted in a safe manner.

 Made up of all appropriate and authentically necessary components

-A portfolio of materials which demonstrates the authenticity of a group’s impression is an integral part of the process, and should be supplied any time an application is made for whatever purpose.
-It allows for an open and equitable process of appraisal based upon information collated by the Applicant.
+A portfolio of materials which demonstrates the authenticity of a group’s impression is an integral part of the process, and should be supplied any time an application is made for whatever purpose or at the request of the QLHF.
+It allows for an open and equitable process of appraisal based upon information collated by the Applicant and/or member group.
 It may be presented in any appropriate format.
-Supporting evidence should be competent and relevant and lead a prudent person to the same conclusion as that of the proposers.
+Supporting evidence should be competent and relevant and lead a prudent person to the same conclusion as that of the proposers/ member group.
 It should always be:

-Primary sources – photo, picture, artifact, original documentation, manuals, contemporary documentation from the period.
+Primary sources – photo, picture, artefact, original documentation, manuals, contemporary documentation from the period.